messagemedia/messages-ruby-sdk/DOCUMENTATION.md

 ## Errors

 Our API returns standard HTTP success or error status codes.
 For errors, we will also include extra information about what went wrong encoded in the response as JSON.
 The most common status codes are listed below.
-To view the full list, visit https://github.com/messagemedia/messages-ruby-sdk/wiki/HTTP-Status-Codes

 #### HTTP Status Codes